-- 1:1 teaching where appropriate

-- Sensory breaks allowed for to maximise learning

-- Effective use of individual ICT programs to consolidate learning
+- interventions and/or classroom based support

+- Pre-teaching

+- Alternative methods for recording used e.g. whiteboards, talking postcards, iPads

 - Life skills program to generalise learning

 - Personalised curriculums as needed, which follow professionals advice

 - Educational Psychologist

 - Cognition & Learning Service

-- ASD team
+- Autism in Schools team

 - Speech & Language Service

+parents to how initial are pronounced

+to support children's phonological

+development

-- Milestones are planned through each class topic - Termly topics finish with whole class real life outcomes e.g. class exhibitions, café/ quiz events etc. - For EYFS children phonics videos placed on Seesaw to introduce parents to how initial are pronounced to support children's phonological development - EYFS: Practitioners bear in mind the characteristics of learning to build a picture of how Reception children learn and progress.
-ELG's are used to assess reception children at the end of the year - Homework is directly linked key skills of reading, spelling and times tables - Instrumental music lessons available - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers. - Assemblies themed around core Christian values and PSHE lessons - Access to online learning, TT Rockstars, Spelling Shed, Maths Shed - Class and school rules are consistently emphasised and a positive approach to these is adopted at all times - Opportunities for child led learning - Opportunities for self-assessment and peer assessment - Reflection & opportunities for redrafting is built into learning
+- EYFS: Practitioners bear in mind the characteristics of learning to build a picture of how Reception children learn and progress.
+ELG's are used to assess reception children at the end of the year - Homework is directly linked key skills of reading, spelling and times tables - Instrumental music lessons available - School holds regular trips for all children with all topics including outdoor trips and/or visits from speakers. - Assemblies themed around core British values, protected characteristics, diversity & inclusion and PSHE lessons - Class and school rules are consistently emphasised and referred to with a positive approach to these adopted at all times - Opportunities for child led learning - Opportunities for self-assessment and peer assessment - Reflection & opportunities for redrafting is built into learning